-Scores using this system can range from zero to five.
-Projects getting a zero score are in the low benefit group.
+Scores can range from zero to five.
+Projects with a zero score are in the low benefit group.
 Scores of one and two are in the medium group, and scores of three or more are in the high group.

 ECONOMIC VITALITY